Pylons/pyramid/docs/narr/firstapp.rst

-Since the relative ordering of calls to :meth:`repoze.bfg.configuration.Configurator.add_view` doesn't matter (see the sidebar entitled *View Dispatch and Ordering*, the relative order of ``<view>`` tags in ZCML doesn't matter either.
+Since the relative ordering of calls to :meth:`repoze.bfg.configuration.Configurator.add_view` doesn't matter (see the sidebar entitled *View Dispatch and Ordering* within :ref:`adding_configuration), the relative order of ``<view>`` tags in ZCML doesn't matter either.
 The following ZCML orderings are completely equivalent:

 .. topic:: Hello Before Goodbye